AmadeuszFilipek/super-octo-mafia/README.md

 - See the result of the votes on the app

 ## Notes
--This app uses sound effects to indicate when the mafia can open eyes and when everyone can open eyes.
+- This app uses sound effects to indicate when the mafia can open eyes and when everyone can open eyes.
--Admin player should have their speaker enabled.
+- Admin player should have their speaker enabled.
--This app is intended to use when playing toghether in one room.
+- This app is intended to use when playing toghether in one room.
--App does not support text chat between players.
+- App does not support text chat between players.